 Bonus tip: If you need more information on tax deductions available in Ireland, our in-depth article on Irish tax credits can help!

-This is because — unless you’re entitled to an exemption — Capital Gains Tax (CGT) will likely be charged at a rate of 33% on the gain made from the sale.
+Unless you’re entitled to an exemption – Capital Gains Tax (CGT) will likely be charged at a rate of 33% on the gain made from the sale.
 We have an article about how CGT works in Ireland if you need more information.

-Filing Deadlines & Compliance Tips
+Filing Deadlines and Compliance Tips for Non-Resident Landlords?

 - Stay organised: Keep detailed records of all Irish rental income, expenses, and correspondence with your tenant or collection agent.
 And always double-check that your income tax return accurately reflects your rental income and deductions.